 What happens if your airline goes on strike?

-If the staff on strike cause your flight to be delayed or cancelled, the airline is usually obliged to help you and/or provide compensation.
-However, this often depends on the conditions of carriage of your airline, as well as the extent of your travel insurance.
+If strikes cause your flight to be delayed or cancelled, the airline is usually obliged to help you and/or provide compensation.
+However, this often depends on the conditions of your airline – some airlines won’t cover strikes out of their control, such as airport or baggage handler strikes.
+Your compensation also depends on the extent of your travel insurance.
 These should both be easily accessed on either your airline or insurer’s website.

 Of course, it’s worth bearing in mind that the threat of a strike is exactly that: a threat.
 Strikes are primarily used as bargaining chips in negotiations between unions and employers, so there’s always the chance that both sides will come to an agreement before one actually takes place.